rssys/snowcat/README.md

 ## Step-4: Emulate SKI (MLPCT) (ETA: 3 minutes)
 Based on the inference results of the test dataset, we can emulate a run of SKI.
 Concurrent tests (CTs) that were predicted in the last step will be considered by different schedulers such as MLPCT and original PCT.
 In the end, each scheduler will select a few CTs that it wants to execute.
-Then, we can get the race coverage history achieved by this scheduler.
+Then, we can access the race coverage (collected when building the dataset) and get the race coverage history achieved by this scheduler.

 **How to run?**